OSUSecLab/SGX-Enclave-Formal-Verification/README.md

 3. Database (Read only)
 4. Random number Input

-Out of the above primitives Monotonic Counters, Locks, Local/Global variables, and the programming primitives can be reused directly.
-Others require manual integration based on the code component under consideration.
+Out of the above primitives monotonic counters, locks, local/global variables, and the programming primitives can be reused directly.
+Other require manual integration based on the code component under consideration.

 Sawtooth uses all the SGX primitives with single threaded ecalls.

-SGXEnabledAccess uses multi-threaded ecalls, local/global variables, SGX threat model, Key derivation, locks, loops, and branching
+SGXEnabledAccess uses multi-threaded ecalls, local/global variables, SGX threat model, key derivation, locks, loops, and branching

 BI-SGX uses single threaded ecalls and all the primitives except Loops and Branching.

 ## Process of SGX application formal verification using Tamarin prover.

-1. [Install](https://tamarin-prover.github.io/manual/book/002_installation.html) Tamarin prover and learn how to use it from the [Tamarin Manual](https://tamarin-prover.github.io/manual/tex/tamarin-manual.pdf), [Tamarin code examples](https://github.com/tamarin-prover/tamarin-prover/tree/develop/examples), [other research works](https://tamarin-prover.github.io/), [Excercise at VeryCrypto](https://github.com/aseemr/Indocrypt-VerifiedCrypto-Tutorials/blob/main/Tamarin/exercise_starter.md), [Exercise](https://github.com/benjaminkiesl/tamarin_toy_protocol) by Dr. Kiesl, Tutorials [Blog](https://hajji.org/en/crypto/verified-crypto/tamarin) [Video](https://youtu.be/XptJG19hDcQ)
+1. [Install](https://tamarin-prover.github.io/manual/book/002_installation.html) Tamarin prover and learn how to use it from the [Tamarin Manual](https://tamarin-prover.github.io/manual/tex/tamarin-manual.pdf), [Tamarin code examples](https://github.com/tamarin-prover/tamarin-prover/tree/develop/examples), [other research works](https://tamarin-prover.github.io/), [Exercise at VeryCrypto](https://github.com/aseemr/Indocrypt-VerifiedCrypto-Tutorials/blob/main/Tamarin/exercise_starter.md), [Exercise](https://github.com/benjaminkiesl/tamarin_toy_protocol) by Dr. Kiesl, Tutorials [Blog](https://hajji.org/en/crypto/verified-crypto/tamarin) [Video](https://youtu.be/XptJG19hDcQ)
 2. Identify the control flow of your SGX application’s code component and the desired properties that you hope to verify.
 3. Identify the code variables, trusted and untrusted boundaries, and the SGX primitives required to build the formal model of the code component.
 Explore the models in this repo to find what primitives can you reproduced for your model.
 4. Start with a simple model and ensure correct syntax and protocol behavior using [executability lemmas](https://tamarin-prover.github.io/manual/tex/tamarin-manual.pdf)
 5. Write properties in First-Order Logic; Get Initial results; validate the trace result into application code if possible; gradually add other functionalities, and repeat the process.
-If you encounter non-termination see the section below.
+If you encounter non-termination, see the section below.

-## Potential approaches to resolve non-Termination
+## Potential approaches to resolve non-termination

 1. Run Tamarin Interactive GUI without `--prove` flag.
 Observe if all the [partial deconstructions](https://tamarin-prover.github.io/manual/book/008_precomputation.html) are resolved. if not the [Auto-Source paper](https://hal.archives-ouvertes.fr/hal-02903620/document) and the [TLS1.3 thesis](https://pure.royalholloway.ac.uk/portal/files/33074422/2018HoylandJGPhD.pdf) can help.
 2. Try all Tamarin binary parameters `--stop-on-trace` and `--heuristic` to see if any combination terminates the proof in a reasonable time (learned by experience; this can vary for different model sizes and complexity).
 [UT Tamarin](https://github.com/benjaminkiesl/ut_tamarin) could be useful here.